maxutility2011/ezLiveStreaming/README.md

 ![screenshot](diagrams/resume_job.png)

+This repository also provides a postman collection including all the external and internal API provided by the API server, the job scheduler and worker_app.

 The job scheduler periodically polls the job queue and fetches a job from AWS SQS.
 The frequency of job queue polling must be set low to avoid any delay of job processing.
 The newly fetched jobs are inserted to the back of the "queued_jobs" list in Redis.
-On the other side, the job scheduler also periodically checks the front of "queued_jobs" for new jobs.
+On the other side, the job scheduler periodically checks the front of "queued_jobs" for new jobs.
 When a new job is found in the "queued_jobs", it is assigned to a transcoding worker from the worker cluster.
-Different job assignment algorithms can be used, such as random assignment, round robin assignment, etc. The job scheduler is responsible for managing a live job throughout its lifecycle, for examplem, assigning the job to a worker, monitoring its status, restarting/reassigning the job if it fails for any reason.
+Different job assignment algorithms can be used, such as random assignment, round robin assignment, etc. The job scheduler is responsible for managing a live job throughout its lifecycle, for example, assigning the job to a worker, monitoring its status, restarting/reassigning the job if it fails.

-The job scheduler also manages a cluster of transcoding workers.
-Specifically, the scheduler assigns ID to a new worker upon new worker registration, monitor heartbeats of all the workers, monitoring workload of each worker for job assignment purposes, etc. The job scheduler does not maintain any states of live jobs and live workers in memory, rather it keeps all the data in Redis.
-Therefore, you can put a load balancer in front of all the job scheduler instances, so that any one instance can either serve new jobs from the API server or communicate with the live workers.
+The job scheduler also manages a cluster of live transcoding workers.
+Specifically, the scheduler assigns ID to each new worker when it starts.
+After that, the scheduler keeps monitoring heartbeats sent from the worker.
+The scheduler also monitors workload of each worker as new job requests come in and get finished.

+Though the job scheduler manages all the live jobs and live workers, it does not maintain any states of them in memory, instead they are all kept in Redis.
+Because of its stateless design, one can put a load balancer in front of a cluster of independent job scheduler instances, so that any one instance can be assigned to handle any job requests or events from the workers.

-A live transcoding worker (or simply live worker) receives a live job from the job scheduler and launches a worker_transcoder to execute the job.
-Specifically, the worker launches a ffmpeg transcoder that ingest a live input stream.
-The input stream can be a RTMP or SRT stream (Currently, ezLiveStreaming only supports RTMP ingest).
-The worker_transcoder takes the user-specified parameters to transcode the input to multiple outputs with different bitrates. *job/command.go* is responsible for translating the live encoding specification to ffmpeg arguments.
+Each live worker is a virtual machine that runs ezLiveStreaming worker services.
+The worker runs a web service daemon called worker_app which communicates with the job scheduler to receive job requests, report job status, or worker status, etc. When the worker_app receives a live job request from the scheduler, it launches an instance of **worker_transcoder** to execute the job.
+Specifically, the worker_transcoder launches a ffmpeg transcoder and a Shaka packager to run a live video channel.
+The worker_transcoder follows the transcoding/packaging parameters specified in the live job request to transcode the input to multiple outputs with different bitrates. *job/command.go* is responsible for translating the live encoding parameter to ffmpeg and Shaka packager command-line options.

-When worker_app on a live worker first starts, it needs to register with the job scheduler and receives a worker id assigned by the scheduler.
+When worker_app on a live worker first starts, it registers with the job scheduler and receives a worker ID assigned by the scheduler.
 After that worker_app needs to send periodic heartbeat to the scheduler so that the latter knows the former is still running.
-If no heartbeat is received for some time from a worker, the scheduler presumes that worker is no longer running and removes it from the active worker set and also remove all the live jobs running on that worker.
-On the worker side, worker_app needs to periodically ping the live jobs (worker_transcoders) running on it.
-If a worker_transcoder does not respond, the worker_app presumes that the corresponding live job is no longer running and it will update its workload with the job scheduler.
-The job scheduler will remove the bad jobs from that worker's workload record.
+If no heartbeat is received from a worker for a certain length of time, the scheduler presumes that worker is no longer running so it deletes the worker from the active worker set and also stops all the live jobs running on that worker.
+The worker_app also handles **stop_job** requests and **resume_job** requests to stop a running job or resumes a stopped job.

-A list of internal API provided by job scheduler and worker_app can be found in ezLiveStreaming postman_collection.
+A worker_app not only handles normal job requests, it also handles unexpected job failures.
+To detect failed jobs, a worker_app periodically ping the live jobs (worker_transcoders) running on that worker VM.
+If a worker_transcoder does not respond, the worker_app presumes that the corresponding live job is no longer running.
+The worker_app reports the failed jobs to the job scheduler.
+The latter will adjust workload accordingly.

 # Live stream data flow

 ![screenshot](diagrams/data_flow.png)

-ezLiveStreaming's live stream data flow is shown in the above diagram.
-From left to right, the contribution encoder generates and sends live RTMP stream (SRT to be added) to a ffmpeg transcoder running on the worker VM (started by worker_transcoder).
-The transcoder outputs N number of output MPEG-TS streams, one for each configured output rendition in the job request.
-The MPEG-TS streams are sent to a Shaka packager (also starte3d by worker_transcoder) running on the same LAN over UDP.
-Shaka packager outputs HLS/DASH streams as fragment MP4 segments and playlist files and write to local disk.
+The live stream data flow on a live worker VM is shown in the above diagram.
+To run a live channel, the worker_transcoder launches a ffmpeg transcoder and a Shaka packager.
+From left to right, the contribution encoder generates and sends live RTMP stream (SRT to be added) to the ffmpeg transcoder.
+The ffmpeg transcoder outputs N number of output MPEG-TS streams, where N is the number of configured output renditions in the live job request.
+The MPEG-TS streams are sent to Shaka packager running on the same VM.
+Shaka packager outputs HLS/DASH streams as fragmented MP4 segments and playlist files and write to local disk.
 Worker_transcoder runs a file watcher (fsnotify) which watches for new files written to the local stream output folders, then uploads any new files to the configured S3 bucket (i.e., S3_output.Bucket).
 The S3 buckets serves as the origin server which can deliver HLS/DASH streams to end users via CDN.

 # DRM configuration